vegettoGit/Learning-collection/Game Development/Online/Replication/README.md

 * Data centers connectivity.

 # [Networking Scripted Weapons and Abilities in 'Overwatch' - Dan Reed - GDC 2017](https://www.gdcvault.com/play/1024041/Networking-Scripted-Weapons-and-Abilities)
-## Includes topics such as script behavior prediction and replication, networked gameplay responsiveness, security, bandwidth usage and seamlessness.
+### Includes topics such as:
+* Script behavior prediction and replication.
+* Networked gameplay responsiveness.
+* Security.
+* Bandwidth usage.
+* Seamlessness.

 # [Developer Update | High Bandwidth Update | Overwatch - Tim Ford & Philip Orwig](https://www.youtube.com/watch?v=EqtNUFxgm38&list=LL6MKUgGZ9Q8c2Ff7GnoRoqA)
-## Brief description on Overwatch's adaptive bandwidth management for a better player experience.
+### Brief description on Overwatch's adaptive bandwidth management for a better player experience.
 * Players receive data from the server more often when in the High Bandwidth mode.
 * Players send input data to the server more often when in the High Bandwidth mode.
 * The interpolation delay can be decreased when in the High Bandwidth mode.